+Why considering reproducibility?
+Reproducibility of scientific results is at the core of the Scientific Method.
 The reason why we do research is to create new knowledge.
 This knowledge is built up over time by research findings that are confirmed because they are reproducible by the research community.

 An experimental result is not fully established unless it can be independently reproduced.ACM DL.
 Read it here.

-Reproducibility at ACM Multimedia takes the concrete form of a reproducibility badge that is given to papers whose authors have invested effort to describe their algorithms and experiment in detail and to develop and release research artifacts.
-Quoting ACM:
+Reproducibility at ACM takes the concrete form of a reproducibility badge that is given to papers whose authors have invested effort to describe their algorithms and experiments in detail.

 By “artifact” we mean a digital object that was either created by the authors to be used as part of the study or generated by the experiment itself.
 For example, artifacts can be software systems, scripts used to run experiments, input datasets, raw data collected in the experiment, or scripts used to analyze results.ACM DL.
 Read it here.